salilab/imp/doc/installation.md

 - cmake (2.8 or later)
 - Boost (1.40 or later)
 - HDF5 (1.8 or later)
-- Developers will also need a git client to access the repository

-If you wish to build the Python interfaces, you will also need:

 - Python (2.6 or later)
 - SWIG (1.3.40 or later)
+- Developers will also need a git client to access the repository

 ## Getting prerequisites on a Mac ## {#installation_prereqs_mac}